cisco-apjc-cloud-se/terraform-dcnm-acl/README.md

 # terraform-dcnm-acl
-Terraform module for deploying ACLs to DCNM/NDFC
+Terraform module for deploying freeform CLi configuration to one or more switches.
+This uses the `dcnm_policy` resource to deploy `switch_freeform` type templates.
+This should not be used for interface-level freeform CLI.

+* Access control lists (ACLs)
+* Prefix lists
+* Route-maps

 <!-- BEGIN_TF_DOCS -->
 ## Requirements